-- With retail and manufacturer food donations plummeting an estimated 5.5 million pounds from just July to December 2020, while need increased exponentially, Ohio's foodbanks have relied heavily on sourcing food from other channels including purchasing more food in an effort to keep up with the demand.
-Ohio's foodbanks have purchased about 1.4 million pounds of food each month during the pandemic with charitable dollars to keep up with demand for help.
-This amount of purchased foods reflects a 70 percent increase over the previous year and Ohio's foodbanks universally project it is unsustainable. - Ohio's foodbanks are also absorbing sharp increases in operational costs, from transportation to increased food storage space to sanitation expenses to additional staffing.
+- With retail and manufacturer food donations down by 7.6%, from 43.6% in 2019 to 36.3% in 2020 while need increased exponentially, Ohio's foodbanks have relied heavily on sourcing food from other channels including purchasing more food in an effort to keep up with the demand.
+(See attached chart of the 2019 to 2020 comparison) - Ohio's foodbanks have purchased more food each month during the pandemic with private sector charitable dollars to keep up with demand for help. - Beginning July 2021, Ohio foodbanks will experience a sharp decline in the availability of federal commodities that we will have to distribute - meaning we will have significantly less food.
+No additional funding is contained in the American Rescue Act- to address this commodity cliff. - Ohio's foodbanks are also absorbing sharp increases in operational costs, from transportation to increased food storage space to sanitation expenses to additional staffing.
 We project that increased costs are likely to continue long-term.

 The Ohio Association of Foodbanks and our members are deeply grateful to Governor DeWine, FEMA, USDA, local, state and federal governments who have helped us respond to the dramatic increase for food assistance during these extraordinary times.

-Unfortunately, the need HAS NOT diminished, and the cost of food, personal care, personal hygiene and household cleaning items continues to skyrocket as manufacturers and supply chains struggle to keep up with the demand.
+Unfortunately, the need HAS NOT diminished, and the loss of federal commodities, the rapidly rising cost of food, personal care, personal hygiene and household cleaning items continues to skyrocket as manufacturers and supply chains struggle to keep up with the demand.